Stretch marks: Pregnancy

 Pregnancy stretch marks, also known as striae gravidarum, are a specific form of scarring of the skin of the abdominal area due to rapid expansion of the uterus as well as sudden weight gain during pregnancy.
 About 90% of pregnant women are affected.

 A number of additional factors appear to promote the appearance of stretch marks: one study of 324 women, done just after they had given birth, demonstrated that low maternal age, high body mass index, weight gain over 15 kg (33 pounds) and higher neonatal birth weight were independently correlated with the occurrence of striae.
 Teenagers were found to be at the highest risk of developing severe striae.

 These skin marks are symptoms of pregnancy caused by the tearing of the dermis, resulting in atrophy and loss of rete ridges.
 These scars often appear as reddish or bluish streaks on the abdomen, and can also appear on the breasts and thighs.
-Some of these striae disappear with time, while others remain as permanent discolorations of the body.

 Mechanical distension and rapidly developing areas of the body during pregnancy (such as the abdomen, breasts, and thighs) are most commonly associated with striae formation.
 Some have suggested that relaxin and estrogen combined with higher levels of cortisol during pregnancy can cause an accumulation of mucopolysaccharides, which increases water absorption of connective tissue, making it prime for tearing under mechanical stress.
 There also seems to be an association between higher body mass indices and in women with bigger babies and the incidence and severity of striae.
 Also, younger women seem to be at higher risk of developing striae during pregnancy.

 The prevalence and severity of striae gravidarum varies among populations.
 The current literature suggest that in the general population of the United States, there is a 50% to 90% prevalence of striae associated with pregnancy, partly as a result of the normal hormonal changes associated with pregnancy and partly due to stretching of skin fibers.
 Many women experience striae gravidarum during their first pregnancy.
-Nearly 45% percent of women develop striae gravidarum before 24 weeks of gestation.
+An anonymous survey of postpartum women conducted in 2004 found that 43% percent of those surveyed developed striae gravidarum before 24 weeks of gestation.
 Many women who develop lesions during the first pregnancy do not develop them during later pregnancies.
-Genetic factors such as genealogy and race also seem to be predictive in the appearance of striae.
+Genetic factors such as genealogy and skin color also seem to be predictive in the appearance of striae.